apache/velocity-engine/README.txt

   http://velocity.apache.org/index.html

-Here is a description of what each of the top level directories contains.
+The following top level directories are in the Velocity distribution archive.
 Please consult the documentation in each of the lower level directories for information that is specific to their contents.

-bin/        This is a temporary build directory. build/      This is where the build scripts live. contrib/    The home for source code which is not officially maintained. convert/    The WebMacro to Apache Velocity conversion program. docs/       This is where the documentation lives. examples/   This is where the examples live. src/        This is where all of the source code to Velocity lives. test/       This is where all of the tests live. whiteboard/ The place for developer experimentation (unmaintained). xdocs/      This is the .xml files for building the .html files
+build/      This is where the build scripts live. convert/    The WebMacro to Apache Velocity conversion program. docs/       Velocity Documentation in HTML format. docs/api/   Velocity Javadocs. examples/   Examples how to use Velocity. lib/        Dependencies for building and using Velocity. lib/test/   Dependencies needed for the various unit tests. src/        This is where all of the source code is located. test/       Contains test files needed for the unit tests. xdocs/      Here are the .xml files for building the .html files
             related to the website and documentation.
+The files located in docs/ have been built from these sources.

+Caveat!
+This is the directory structure of the distribution archive.
+If you checked out the source from the Apache Subversion Repository, the directory layout is slightly different.

 REQUIREMENTS